 6.20.1 Applicability to language

-Spark permits local scope, and names within nested scopes, including declarative items in for loops.
+SPARK permits local scope, and names within nested scopes, including declarative items in for loops.
 Local names can hide identical names declared in an outer scope.
 As such it is susceptible to the vulnerability described in TR 24772-1 clause 6.20 [YOW].
 For subprograms and other overloaded entities the problem is reduced by the fact that hiding also takes the signatures of the entities into account.
 Entities with different signatures, therefore, do not hide each other.

-Name collisions with keywords cannot happen in Spark because keywords are reserved.
+Name collisions with keywords cannot happen in SPARK because keywords are reserved.

 The mechanism of failure identified in subclause 6.20.3 of TR 24772-1 regarding the declaration of non-unique identifiers in the same scope cannot occur in Spark because all characters in an identifier are significant.